Author: Sam Stevens, Head of Advanced Technologies

 According to the UK government, there are currently three viable ways to achieve the required BNG.
 Either by creating 10% biodiversity on or off-site or by buying biodiversity units on the market.

 However, according to Dr Sophus zu Ermgassen at the University of Oxford, there are ‘governance gaps’ within the new policy which relate to a lack of capacity and ecological expertise required to effectively monitor the biodiversity gains delivered on the site of new developments.
-The current policy also fails to appease the ‘Quality vs Quantity’ debate, which argues that it is the quality of a protected area that really matters – allowing for the broadest range of species to adopt that habitat as their own and facilitating species' movements and migration patterns.
+The current policy also fails to address the ‘Quality vs Quantity’ debate, which argues that it is the quality of a protected area that really matters – allowing for the broadest range of species to adopt that habitat as their own whilst helping to facilitate species' movements and migration patterns.

-Would it therefore be more impactful if we were to focus our efforts on creating and supporting larger areas of biodiversity within and across our cities?
+It might be more impactful if we were to focus our efforts on creating and supporting larger areas of biodiversity within and across our cities.

 We envisage a scenario where a new building typology might emerge with the main purpose to increase the biodiversity net gain of an area and to absorb CO2.
-What if we could utilise underused or forgotten structures to rewild our cities?
-To create large biodiversity hubs and wildlife corridors that intersect neighbourhoods and link up with the rural spaces beyond.
+We could even utilise underused or forgotten structures to rewild our cities whilst creating large biodiversity hubs and wildlife corridors that intersect neighbourhoods and link up with the rural spaces beyond.

-Smaller scale biodiversity interventions are still essential and more easily achieved, providing not only an opportunity to enhance biodiversity, but to also enhance local social wellbeing.
-However larger and combined biodiversity contributions have the potential to bring benefits and generate an impact of an exponential scale.
-In the future, might they also allow us to strive towards achieving higher biodiversity net gain targets?
+Smaller scale interventions remain essential and generally more easily achieved, providing not only an opportunity to enhance biodiversity, but to also improve local wellbeing.
+Meanwhile larger and combined biodiversity contributions have the potential to bring wider benefits and to generate an impact on an exponential scale.
+In the future, they might also allow us to strive towards achieving higher biodiversity net gain targets.

 You're looking for exceptional architecture.
 We're looking for exceptional projects.
 Let's start a conversation